Welsummer Chicken

 Really quite easily, mine were eating out of my hand no long after I got them.
 They are smart birds and as such might be wary at first.
 However if you slowly integrate yourselves around them, giving them treats, they will see you as ‘safe’ and ‘secure’ and will begin to feed out of your hand shortly after.

-Treats work great for taming, try these:
+Treats work great for taming.

 How many do I need to buy?